 International Volunteer Managers Day (IVMDay) is an annual event, celebrated each year on 5 November, dedicated to recognising the vital work of Volunteer Managers.
 It’s a day to recognise and celebrate the profession of volunteer leadership.
-Established in 1999, it has become a global movement highlighting the unseen efforts that keep volunteer programmes running smoothly.
+Established in 1999, it has become a global movement highlighting the vital role of Volunteer Managers in enabling safe and effective volunteering.

 By understanding the value of International Volunteer Manager Day, volunteer involving organisations can show their appreciation for their Volunteer Managers, and Volunteer Managers can leverage the occasion to better advocate for more resources and recognition within their own agencies.
 This can help to boost morale, reduce staff turnover, and create a more positive working environment.